 - Students for Fair Admissions v.
 Harvard (D. Mass.
 2014): Representing an organization of students in a Fourteenth Amendment challenge to Harvard’s undergraduate admissions policies.

 - Students for Fair Admissions v.
 University of North Carolina-Chapel Hill (M.D.N.C.
 2014): Representing an organization of students in a Fourteenth Amendment challenge to the University of North Carolina’s undergraduate admissions policies.

 - Eves v.
 LePage (D. Me.
 2015): Representing the Governor of Maine in a civil dispute with the Speaker of the Maine House of Representatives.

 - Cantlay v.
 MicroStrategy, Inc. (E.D.
 Va.
 2015): Represented a professional golfer in a contract dispute over an endorsement agreement.

 - Korean American Nail Salon Association of New York v.
 Cuomo (N.Y.
 Sup.
 Ct.
 2015): Represented small business owners in a challenge to New York regulations targeting Asian-American-owned businesses.

 - Lembo v.
 Park Place Associates (Me.
 Sup.
 Ct.
-2015): Representing a tenant facing eviction for possessing a firearm for self-defense against a particularized threat.
+2015): Represented a tenant facing eviction for possessing a firearm for self-defense.